 Logger - allows you to set the level of verbosity reported by the logs and the server console.
 This is valuable to developers and system administrators who need to debug problems with the server and applications.

-Grid Scheduler - allows you to schedule a grid task in an ad-hoc fashion.
-This is useful for testing and "one off" scenarios.
+Grid Scheduler - allows you to schedule a grid task ad-hoc.
+This is useful for testing and "one-off" scenarios.